AMENDMENTIn March 2022, information was added on Knife Crime Prevention Orders.

-Organised Criminal Groups and 'County Lines'
+Organised Criminal Groups

 Young people can become indebted to the gang/groups and then exploited in order to pay off debts.
 Young people who are criminally exploited often go missing and travel to other towns (some of which can be great distances from their home addresses).
 They may have unexplained increases in money or possessions, be in receipt of an additional mobile phone and receive excessive texts or phone calls.
-White British children are often targeted because gangs perceive they are more likely to evade police detection and some children may be as young as 12, although 15 to 16 years old is the most common age range.
+White British children are often targeted because gangs perceive they are more likely to evade police detection and some children may be as young as 10, although 15 to 16 years old is the most common age range.
 The young people involved may not recognise themselves as victims of any abuse, and can be used to recruit other young people.

 It is important to remember the unequal power dynamic within which this exchange occurs and to remember that the receipt of something by a young person or vulnerable adult does not make them any less of a victim.

 If a young person is arrested for drugs offences a long way from home in an area where they have no local connections and no obvious means of getting home, this should trigger questions about their welfare and they should potentially be considered as victims of child criminal exploitation and trafficking rather than as an offender.
 Agencies also need to be proactive and make contact with statutory services in the young person's home area to share information.